james-kennedy/dream-sandtray-category/README.md

 7. To get the most out of the game with a robot (and make it work in some cases), image libraries should be formatted as follows:
    - Top level folder - as specified in settings.ini (default is 'libraries' one directory above the executable)
-     - Libraries: in separate folders, named, e.g. lib1_food, lib2_aliens, lib3_prime_numbers- they will be shown in alphabetical order; properties can be sent to the robot and are split by underscores, starting at the second position
+     - Libraries: in separate folders, named, e.g. lib1_mode0_food, lib2_mode1_aliens, lib3_prime_numbers - they will be shown in alphabetical order; properties can be sent to the robot and are split by underscores, starting at the second position.
+The mode0 and mode1 tags are used to switch the game format between sorting (mode0) and favourite selection (mode1).
    - Fixed elements: naming convention SENXFIL_desc, where X is a number representing the order and 'desc' describes the image.
    - Categories: naming convention SENXBLA_Y_blank, where X is a number representing the order, and Y is a letter representing the unique id for that category.
    - Images: naming convention X123_first_second (e.g. A001_yellow_banana, B002_red_apple), where X is the category unique ID and 123 is a unique identifier for the image (this is unused by the game, so isn't strictly necessary, but keeps from naming clashes)